Rates of convergence to non-degenerate asymptotic profiles for fast diffusion via energy methods: Introduction

 Throughout this paper, as in~\cite{BF21}, we assume that $\phi$ is \emph{non-degenerate}, i.e., the linearized problem

 admits no non-trivial solution (or equivalently, $\Lphi$ does not have zero eigenvalue), and hence, $\Lphi$ is invertible.
-Then $\phi$ is also isolated in $H^1_0(\Omega)$ from the other solutions to \eqref{eq:1.10}, \eqref{eq:1.11}.
-We shall denote by $\{\mu_j\}_{j=1}^\infty$ the increasing sequence consisting of all the eigenvalues for the eigenvalue problem,
+Then $\phi$ is also isolated in $H^1_0(\Omega)$ from the other solutions to \eqref{eq:1.10}, \eqref{eq:1.11}, that is, there exists a neighbourhood of $\phi$ in $H^1_0(\Omega)$ which does not involve any other solutions to \eqref{eq:1.10}, \eqref{eq:1.11}.
+We shall denote by $\{\mu_j\}_{j=1}^\infty$ the non-decreasing sequence consisting of all the eigenvalues for the eigenvalue problem,